electro-logic/Oscilloscope/README.md

 http://www.ni.com/download/ni-visa-run-time-engine/7222/en/

-See notes for informations about Gnuplot (needed to generate graphs)
+See GNUPLOT section for informations about graphs

 ## Screenshoots